suprachakra/AlumiCatalyst/docs/Technical/06_QA_and_Test_Automation.md

-# QA and Test Automation
+## QA and Test Automation

+Our QA strategy for AlumiCatalyst ensures that every component of the platform is rigorously tested.
+This document outlines our testing approach, methodologies, and automation frameworks integrated into our CI/CD pipelines.

-## Testing Strategy
+### Testing Strategy
-Our comprehensive testing strategy encompasses automated testing across multiple layers to ensure the quality, performance, and security of the AlumiCatalyst platform.

-## Test Types
 - **Unit Testing:**
+  - Validate individual functions and modules.
-  - Validate individual modules using frameworks such as PyTest (Python) and Jest (JavaScript).
+  - Frameworks: PyTest (Python), Jest (JavaScript).
-  - Target ≥90% code coverage.
+  - Target: ≥90% code coverage.
 - **Integration Testing:**
-  - Verify interactions between microservices and external APIs.
+  - Test interactions between microservices and external integrations.
+  - Validate data flow and API communication.
 - **Performance Testing:**
-  - Utilize tools like JMeter and Azure Load Testing to ensure API response times remain under 200 ms.
+  - Use tools like JMeter and Azure Load Testing.
+  - Ensure API response times are under 200 ms for 95% of requests.
 - **Security Testing:**
-  - Regular vulnerability assessments and penetration tests are performed.
+  - Regular vulnerability scans and penetration testing.
+  - Ensure encryption, authentication, and access control are robust.
 - **Regression Testing:**
-  - Automated regression tests run on every code commit via CI/CD pipelines.
+  - Automated regression tests run on every build.
+  - Prevent reintroduction of previous bugs.

-## Test Automation Framework
+### Test Automation Framework
+- **Organization:**
+  - Unit tests are located in `/tests/unit`.
-- Tests are organized under `/tests/unit` and `/tests/integration`.
+  - Integration tests are located in `/tests/integration`.
+- **CI/CD Integration:**
-- Continuous testing is integrated into the Azure DevOps pipeline.
+  - Automated test suites are triggered in Azure DevOps pipelines.
-- Detailed test reports are generated and reviewed weekly.
+  - Test reports are generated and reviewed weekly.
+- **Monitoring & Reporting:**
+  - Real-time alerts are set up for test failures.
+  - Dashboards provide insights into code quality and test coverage.

-## Incident and Regression Management
+### Incident and Regression Management
-- Automated alerts trigger upon test failures.
+- **Rollback Procedures:** Automated rollback in case of critical test failures.
-- Rollback procedures are in place for critical issues.
-- Regular review meetings ensure that test cases evolve alongside new features.
+- **Continuous Feedback:** Iterative improvements based on test results.
+- **Collaboration:** Regular meetings between QA and development teams to address issues.